How Can You File a Report With OSHA?

 - Mail or Fax: Download the PDF complaint form and send it to your local OSHA office by mail or fax.

-📋 For businesses managing worksite safety, using Inspection Checklist Templates can streamline reporting and help document hazards before they escalate.
+📋 For businesses managing worksite safety, using digital inspection checklists can streamline reporting and help teams document hazards using structured construction safety management forms.

 Submitting Annual OSHA Form 300A